DROWNING DEPTHS (HOME)

 Who gets to be the subject of the story, who matters, and who our compassion and interest should be directed at is a loaded question.

 What about her?
 What about her work which is often done once the children are tucked in bed?
 What about her whole being which often gets relegated to unfulfilled potential?
 She is hard at work creating other spaces for herself, quietly but resolutely.
 These other rooms, empty yet pulsating, showcase the female artist's desire to cast a searching eye on all the ways that archetypal domestic life strips women, mothers in particular, from the ability to decide for themselves which facet of their multidimensional persona they choose to put in front of the world as worthy for further examination.
+In other words, for her there’s coherence, care and worry, between her art and her personal life.

 - Visual Influences